 A Graduate Certificate in International Education is available from the College of Education to eligible students enrolled as non-degree students in the College of Education or in graduate programs at Georgia State University.
 To earn the certificate, students must complete a minimum of 18 credit hours with a collective GPA of 3.0 or higher in those courses.

-Students must submit a proposed program of study to the COE Associate Dean of Graduate Studies and Research along with syllabi for each proposed course.
+Students must submit a proposed program of study to the COE Associate Dean of School, Community, and International Partnerships along with syllabi for each proposed course.
 The specific courses to be included will be reviewed in light of the guidelines below.
-The program must be approved by the Associate Dean of Graduate Studies and Research and a minimum of two COE faculty associated with the International Education certificate.
+The program must be approved by the Associate Dean of School, Community, and International Partnerships and a minimum of two COE faculty associated with the International Education certificate.

 In order to be eligible to earn the certificate, students must: